CPA Exam Study Group Quick Facts

 CPA Exam Study Group Activities for FAR

 To master the Financial Accounting and Reporting (FAR) section of the exam, your group needs to study accounts, accounting transactions, and accounting principles.
-Number-crunching is a big part of the FAR CPA exam, so prioritize activities that involve Excel and completing day-to-day accounting tasks.
+Number-crunching is a big part of the FAR CPA Exam, so prioritize activities that involve Excel and completing day-to-day accounting tasks.

 CPA Study Group FAR Activities